Connect with others who understand.

 2. There Are Two Ways To Assess Pulmonary Arterial Pressure

-4. Right Heart Catheterization Provides Several Helpful Measurements
+4. Right Heart Catheterization Provides Helpful Measurements

-Right heart catheterization gives doctors information about your blood flow and pressure.
+Right heart catheterization gives doctors information about blood flow and pressure.
 This cardiovascular information can be used to learn which type of PH you have and how severe it is.
+Measurements taken during a right heart catheterization include:

 5. Transthoracic Echocardiography Estimates Pulmonary Arterial Pressure

 If you have an echocardiography test, you may need a right heart catheterization later.
-As a member of myPHteam shared, “I saw the pulmonologist, and he suggested I consult with a cardiologist and have this right-side heart catheterization, which he says will give a more accurate reading.
+As a member of myPHteam shared, “I saw the pulmonologist, and he suggested I consult with a cardiologist and have this right-sided heart catheterization, which he says will give a more accurate reading.
 An echo is an estimated reading.”

 7. Pulmonary Vascular Resistance Measures Blood Flow Resistance

-These measurements can help define the type of PH and how severe it is.
-They can help your doctor predict if you might be at risk of serious health problems like heart failure in the next year.
-This information is used to determine if you may need more advanced interventions like lung transplantation.
+Measurements such as mPAP, PCWP, and PVR are important factors your healthcare provider will consider when developing your PH treatment plan.
+These measurements help define the type of PH and how severe it is.
+They help estimate the risk of complications, such as heart failure, in the next year and determine if you may need more advanced interventions like lung transplantation.

 Your mPAP can be used to predict how certain treatments will work.
-In some cases, during a right heart catheterization, your cardiology provider may perform a vasoreactivity test (also called a vasodilator test).
-The purpose of this test is to see if calcium channel blockers will work for you to help lower your blood pressure.
-During this test, you’ll inhale a vasodilator — a drug that causes blood vessels to expand — while your doctor looks at your mPAP measurement.
-If your mPAP decreases by at least 10 mm Hg to reach a value below 40 mm Hg, calcium channel blockers may be a good treatment option for you.
+During a right heart catheterization, your cardiology provider might perform a vasoreactivity test (also called a vasodilator test) to see if calcium channel blockers will work to lower your blood pressure.

 After a right heart catheterization, a myPHteam member shared, “I was told that I was no longer severe but moderate.
 I am very active.
 I use four different medications.”